braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/completing_integration.md

 ## SDK integration complete

-Braze should now be collecting data from your application, and your basic integration should be complete.
-See the following articles to enable [custom event tracking]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/analytics/tracking_custom_events/), [push messaging]({{site.baseurl}}/developer_guide/platform_integration_guides/swift/push_notifications/integration/), and the complete suite of Braze features.
+At this point, your basic integration should be complete.
+Braze should now be collecting data from your application.
+Follow the other articles in this integration guide to implement and customize the full range of Braze features and messaging channels.

 ## Additional resources

-[DocC documentation][1] provides additional information and guidance on each SDK symbol.
+Our [SDK reference documentation][1] provides additional information and guidance on each SDK symbol.

 [1]: https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/ "full iOS class documentation"